dclowd9901/lscenery/README.md

     // l.get('group.a') === undefined
     // l.get('group') === 'foo'

+You can even set subobject properties amongst an array of duplicate objects using the `*` notation (as a standin for the array):

+    var model = {
+        a: [{
+            b: 3
+        },
+        {
+            b: 10
+        }]
+    },
+    l = new Lscenery(model);

+    l.set('a.*.b', 5);
+    l.get('a');

+    // [ { b: 5 }, { b: 5 } ]

+You can do this for as many nested arrays as you like (ex: 'a.\*.b.\*.c...').
+Just know that this can get very expensive fairly quickly (as each asterisk represents an array which is crawled all the way through).
+The onus is on you to create a data structure that isn't insane.

+Theoretically, this should work for any collection of objects, be they in an array, or associative, like a series of properties.

 ### Observation with `observe`

 Using the same dot notation, you can observe and act on changes to the model.